-PLA thanks Ingram and Polaris Library Systems for their support of this event.
+PLA thanks T-Mobile for Government for its exclusive support of this event.